ash/raku-course/essentials/conditional-checks/exercises/fizz-buzz/index.md

 ## Problem

-This is a simplified version of the standard [FizzBuzz problem](https://en.wikipedia.org/wiki/Fizz_buzz).
+Here is a simplified version of the standard [FizzBuzz problem](https://en.wikipedia.org/wiki/Fizz_buzz).

 Create a program that asks to enter a positive integer number and prints:

 * `Fizz` if the number is divisible by 3.
-* `Buzz` if the number if divisible by 5.
+* `Buzz` if the number is divisible by 5.

 ## Example